With only 550 sq ft of living space and a sloping roof, the challenge was to make the best use of living areas.

 “Roberta wanted an apartment that could allow 2-4 adults to live and enjoy the space with comfort and privacy.
 Not an easy brief because the drastically-sloped ceiling reduced the actual useable footprint [in the living room] to less than 25 square meters – only 269 square feet,” said Pier.
 “It was clear from the beginning that respecting the client brief in such a small and difficult context would not be possible without the integration of multifunctional design solutions.
 The aim was to integrate those solutions not as static pieces of furniture, but as architectural elements that blended into the existing space.”

-Specifying the Tango Sectional wall bed, Pier transformed the tiny living room into a flexible guest space that seamlessly converts from day to night.
-Thanks to a hidden handle located discreetly under the Tango’s display shelf, this multi-purpose wall beds opens vertically over the sofa seat to reveal a queen-size bed with an Italian-made luxury mattress by Magniflex.
+Specifying the Tango Sectional wall bed, Pier transformed the tiny living room into a flexible guest space that seamlessly converts from day tonight.
+With the pull of a handle (hidden underneath the Tango’s display shelf) this multi-purpose wall bed opens vertically over the sofa seat to reveal a queen-size bed with a luxury Italian mattress by Magniflex.